Revised and updated January 2023

 Ever wonder why zodiacs all over the world only have good things to say about everyone?
 Even faults are seen as positives as everyday reality goes out the window.
 You have to wonder where all the misery, war and poverty in the world comes from when reading these ‘fairy tale’-like descriptions where everybody is smart, compassionate and talented.
 This is a good marketing ploy that sucks in readers but it’s not much use to anyone.

-There are more cracks in the wall however, and through the Vietnamese zodiac we can get closer to the truth.
-Indeed, although cleverly disguised, the Vietnamese horoscope can show us the dark side of humanity in all its greed, ambition and horror.
+There are more cracks in the wall however, and through an analysis of Vietnamese zodiac signs we can get closer to the truth.
+Indeed, although cleverly disguised, the Vietnamese zodiac, based on the lunar calendar, can show us the dark side of humanity in all its greed, ambition and horror.

-If, like most, you read horoscopes to find out how wonderful you are, maybe it’s best that you don’t read on.
+If like most, you read horoscopes to find out how wonderful you are, maybe it’s best that you don’t read on.
 Most of you aren’t wonderful at all.
-But if you want to see where you fit in the ‘rat race’ of life, continue, especially if you’re looking for leverage over friends, lovers and colleagues.
-This is the real road to success and fortune.
+But if you want to see how your zodiac sign fits in with the ‘rat race’ of life, continue, especially if you’re looking for leverage over friends, lovers and colleagues.

 Throughout the world Rats are considered pests, especially around granaries.
 But in Vietnam, Rats are also respected for being intelligent, quick-witted and imaginative.